 (2) Makeup Work: In-class work may be made up only in the case of an excused absence (illness, family emergency, etc.) or where already arranged (such as Reading/Study Questions to replace in-class discussion in some courses).
 If you expect to be absent, contact me ahead of time about makeup work; if the absence was unexpected, contact me as soon as you can--do not wait until the next class or you may fall behind.

 (3) Late Work: Late papers, etc., may be penalized 10% of the possible points for each day that they are late unless I allow you an extension.
-You must contact me to ASK for an extension!!
+I am flexible, but you must contact me to ASK for an extension!!

-(4) Cellphones: Students who bring cellphones to class should either have their phones OFF or on SILENCE (vibrate, flash, whatever).
+(4) Cellphones and Other Classroom Behavior: Students who bring cellphones to class should either have their phones OFF or on SILENCE (vibrate, flash, whatever).
 If a call comes that the student MUST take (for example, a family emergency), then the student should immediately leave the classroom to answer the call.
 Do NOT carry on a phone conversation in the classroom.

 (5) Plagiarism: Heritage University expects students to perform their own work (even assignments involving collaboration mean that the GROUP performs its own work!).
 Students should be familiar with the methods to properly research and credit sources; hence, failure to do so may result in consequences ranging from a lower grade on an assignment to failing the course to expulsion from the college.
 See the Heritage University Catalog for all the exciting details!